fp05107/carrer-vault/README.md

-# Career Vault - Advanced Job Application Tracker
+# Career Vault - Development of a Secure Cloud-Based Career Management System

 Career Vault is a powerful, developer-first command center for managing your job search.
 Track applications, visualize your progress, and manage your resumes with military-grade precision.